-Hector Cadavid received his BS in Political Science and International Affairs from Florida State University (2002), and a Master of Arts in Latin American and Caribbean Studies from Florida International University, along with a certificate in National Security Studies (2007).
+Hector Cadavid received his B.S. in Political Science and International Affairs from Florida State University (2002), and a Master of Arts in Latin American and Caribbean Studies from Florida International University, along with a certificate in National Security Studies (2007).
 His research interests include national security issues and regional politics in South America, particularly the Andean region.
 As his major research paper, Mr. Cadavid wrote an analysis of “Colombia’s Peace Process and Transitional Justice Project for National Reconciliation.”
-Following the completion of his graduate work, he joined The Gordon Institute as the National Security Studies Program’s Outreach Coordinator in May of 2007.
-Currently, he serves as the Institute’s Assistant Director and serves as the Institute’s liaison with the South Florida community, particularly Miami-Dade County Schools and the U.S. Southern Command.
-Hector also serves as an adjunct professor in the Department of Politics and International Relations at FIU and teaches classes on Latin America Politics.
+Following his graduate work, he joined The Gordon Institute as the National Security Studies Program’s Outreach Coordinator.
+Currently, he serves as the Institute’s Assistant Director and liaison with the South Florida community, particularly Miami-Dade County Public Schools and the U.S. Southern Command.
+Hector teaches classes on Latin American politics in the Department of Politics and International Relations, as well as teaching in the Honors College.

 Amilcar A. Castellano-Sanchez, M.D.
 (Universidad de Zulia, Venezuela)

-Associate Professor in Pathology.
-Amilcar Castellano-Sanchez joined the Herbert Wertheim College of Medicine (HWCOM) since its inception with the Department of Pathology and Laboratory Medicine.
-Dr. Castellano-Sanchez is a foreign graduate who trained in Anatomic & Clinical Pathology at Mount Sinai Medical Center, Miami Beach, Florida and went on for two additional post-doctoral fellowships in Neuropathology at Emory University in Atlanta and Hematopathology at Barnes-Jewish Hospital / University of Saint Louis; since his return to south Florida, he has been the Coordinator for Teaching and Research at the Department of Pathology in Mount Sinai.
+Amilcar Castellano-Sanchez has been Associate Professor in the Department of Pathology and Laboratory Medicine in the Herbert Wertheim College of Medicine (HWCOM) since its inception. .
+Dr. Castellano-Sanchez trained in Anatomic & Clinical Pathology at Mount Sinai Medical Center, Miami Beach and served two additional post-doctoral fellowships in Neuropathology at Emory University in Atlanta and Hematopathology at Barnes-Jewish Hospital/University of Saint Louis; since his return to south Florida, he has been the Coordinator for Teaching and Research at the Department of Pathology in Mount Sinai.
 Currently he teaches to the Pathology residents at Mount Sinai Medical Center and during the first three years of medical school here at FIU.
 He was honored by HWCOM’s first class to receive the Teacher of the Year Award and as Co-Director also received the Best Pre-Clinical Course Award from the same class.
 Beginning Fall 2016, he will be teaching a Global Learning rated course titled: “History of Medicine through Art” for the Honors College.
 His research interest includes neoplastic hematologic and non-hematologic diseases, brain tumors and particularly lymphomas in brain tissue.
 In addition, Dr. Castellano-Sanchez is a volunteer Docent at the Patricia and Phillip Frost Art Museum at FIU and is passionate about anything that combines goodness, enrichment, personal growth / community growth and community engagement.
 He enjoys teaching and hopes to convey and exchange ideas with his students.